0xlaine/node-kujira-hero-nft-draw/README.md

 Due to the stable seed, anyone can clone the codebase and produce the _same result_ on their machine.

+The draw it self is simple: A random "lucky number" (between 0 and 1) is assigned to each eligible wallet, and then all wallets will be sorted descending according to their lucky number.
+The closer to 1 the number is the higher the chance of winning.

 ## Running the code

 ### Taking a snapshot from on-chain data